Deploy

 The module will still create the S3→SQS event notification on your existing bucket.

-Step 4: Configure Application
+Step 4: Configure Deployment Settings

 Application configuration is provided via a Helm values file.
 The Terraform module automatically injects infrastructure details (S3 buckets, SQS queues, service account).